omen23/ffmpeg-ffnvcodec-explanation/README.md

 - **Checking if chromium actually uses the video card:**

 Go to `chrome://media-internals` or `about:media-internals` when h264ify is enabled, play a youtube video and click on the box that says `(PLAY)` at the bottom right and in the `Player Properties` you will find the `video_decoder` field and `GpuVideoDecoder` should be its value – if it is `FFmpegVideoDecoder` or `VpxVideoDecoder` you have an error somewhere. (check `vainfo` and `vdpauinfo` outputs for errors first...)

+If you have \*\***ANY**\*\* questions regarding this manual or something doesn't work out of the box for you or you want a more detailed explanation of one of the topics/steps — just open a new issue.